dtlhub/ctfd-yandex-captcha/README.md

 ## Contributing

-If you have any ideas for improvements or bugfixes to this plugin, feel free to open a pull request.
-You can also open an issue to discuss your ideas or suggest improvements.
+If you have any suggestions for improvements or fixes to this plugin, please feel free to create a pull request.
+You can also create an issue to discuss your suggestions or propose new features.